Skip to content

 There are many myths when it comes to pain after an auto accident.

-Most revolve around accusations of people faking injuries, but the reality is, no matter the severity of the accident, victims should seek chiropractic care immediately.
+Most revolve around accusations of people faking injuries, but the reality is that no matter the severity of the accident, victims should seek chiropractic care immediately.

 Related post: How Defensive Driving Can Prevent Car Accidents